Venn0x/san-andreas-random-missions/README.md

 Please leave credit if you use this in a video / stream etc

 The mod is currenty V1, i already planned some updates

+To install:
+Replace the main.scm file (from the mod) to: Game directory/data/script/main.scm